CyberDudeJ/gpm/README.md

 ### Packages
 The packages are listed within the ``packagelist.json`` file.
 If you would like to add a package, please fork this repo then create a PR.

+### NOTICE:
+This currently works on ubuntu and debian.